0xcrypto-dot/dotrisk-criteria-dev/README.md

-# AVS Metadata Update Guide
+# Dotrisk Metadata Update Guide

 Use this repository to update metadata for Actively Validated Services (AVSs) in EigenLayer, such as reward/slashing policies or slashing mechanisms.